How much does it cost to sponsor a child with Plan International UK?

 This monthly amount means that we can achieve lasting results from your sponsorship.
 If you prefer, you can make your payments quarterly, twice a year or annually.

 How does sponsorship work?

 Child sponsorship creates a unique personal connection between you and a child in one of the developing countries where Plan International UK works.
 You are able to exchange letters and photos with your sponsored child and see how much your support is helping transform their life and the lives of those around them.

 How are my donations spent?

-Your donations go towards long-term community based development projects where your sponsored child lives.
-At least 80% of all the money we raise in the UK goes towards our work helping children and young people to thrive.
+Your donations support community based development projects.
+Every year we spend at least 80% of our money on charitable activities including our emergency response work and long-term development projects.
 The rest helps us raise vital funds for the future.